golemfactory/golem-architecture/gaps/gap-3_mid_agreement_payments/gap-3_mid_agreement_payments.md

 We considered malicious Provider, that tries to break Agreement, not from his fault, by waiting with sending Debit Note, and stealing this way time required for making transaction on blockchain.
-The conclusion was, that we need absolut timestamp for computing payment timeout, which both parties can agree on.
+The conclusion was, that we need absolute timestamp for computing payment timeout, which both parties can agree on.

 ### Deprecation of `golem.com.scheme.payu.interval_sec`

-This property was used by Provider for declaring  interval between Debit Notes.
+This property was used by Provider for declaring the interval between Debit Notes.
 Since more Debit Notes means more transactions, it is crucial for Requestor to negotiate higher intervals.
 On the other side Provider wants to be paid as often as possible.
 That's why the choice of this value can't be left in Provider's hands and these 2 parties have to negotiate it.